Orientation for Online Courses

 Hybrid versus Online Courses

-The majority of Barton’s courses are hybrid courses, meaning they are classes that may meet face-to-face but utilize online technologies to deliver content or to assist in the teaching and learning process.
-We also have courses that are fully online, in which you do not meet in a classroom, but use online technologies to turn in assignments, complete discussion boards, submit papers and presentations, and email your professors.
+Many of Barton’s courses are hybrid courses, meaning they are classes that may meet face-to-face and employ online technologies to deliver content and/or to assist in the teaching and learning process.
+We also offer courses that are fully online, as well as fully online degrees, in which you do not meet in a classroom, and use online technologies to complete/submit assignments, engage in discussions, submit papers and presentations, and email your classmates and professors.